 This recipe for Popovers takes just 15 minutes of hands-on time!
 Light and airy on the inside, golden and crispy on the outside, popovers are a beautiful addition to your holiday table or a simple, easy way to elevate weeknight dinners.
 The simple batter can be made ahead!
-Video.
+Gluten-free adaptable.
+With a Video.

 A flower does not have to do anything of service, it only has to be a flower.
 That is enough. ~Thich Nhat Hanh

-Here is one of may favorite holiday sides… Popovers!
+Here is one of my favorite holiday side dishes… Popovers!
 Popovers are essentially light and airy dinner rolls, with golden crispy exteriors, hollow centers, and buttery flavor.
 Does it get any better than that?

 And trust me, they will be delighted.
-It’s an easy way to turn a simple dinner of say something like soup, into a special event.
+It’s an easy way to turn a simple dinner like soup, into a a feast.

 Popovers are made with very simple ingredients you probably have on hand.

-• whole milk (or use half & half and water)
+- Whole milk (or use half & half and water) or a plant-based milk ( fuller fat is best here)

 Step One: